LouisCE/fandom-challenge/README.md

 ## Features

 - Category selection with buttons to choose between different fandom quizzes.
 - Viewable rules section that explains how the quiz works.
 - Timed quiz with a 15-second countdown for each question.
 - Multiple-choice questions with four answer options per question.
+- Randomised answer order on every question to prevent memorisation of answer positions.
 - Results are revealed at the end of the quiz, showing the total score.
 - Score tracking displayed at the end of the quiz with custom messages based on performance.
+- Leaderboard system that ranks players by score, with completion time as a tiebreaker.
 - Ability to restart the quiz and select categories again without refreshing the page.
 - Responsive design ensuring usability on various screen sizes.

 ### 404 Page